Apurva-099/real_time_people_count/README.md

 # real_time_people_count
-so we are using artificial integence in this in which how many people are entering in that area and going back will be counted.
+ we are using artificial integence in this in which how many people are entering in that area and going back will be counted.